phetdam/daily-coding-problem/README.rst

 Building from source
 --------------------

 TBA.
 For now, see the comments in the top-level ``CMakeLists.txt``.
+Note that standalone runners built from the sources in ``src`` are compiled with ``PDDCP_GTEST_STANDALONE`` defined, which may result in extra tests or functionality being enabled in each standalone runner.